Monday, February 24, 2025

-Coming Soon: Your Chance To Buy Properties Behind In Property Taxes
+Chance To Buy Properties Behind In Property Taxes; Feb.
+27 Deadline

-It's that time of year when state and county governments will soon publish the names of those who haven't paid their property taxes.
+It's that time of year when state and county governments are publishing the names of those who haven't paid their property taxes, including seven in the Dorchester precinct alone.
+See this list.

-Across Saline County's 16 precincts, there were more than $123,000 in late property tax payments.
+Across Saline County's 16 precincts, there are hundreds of thousands of dollars due in late property tax payments.

 Failure to pay property taxes subjects owners to a penalty of 14% interest per year.
-Moreover, delinquent taxpayers risk losing their properties when the county conducts a public sale for tax liens.
+Delinquent taxpayers also risk losing their properties when the county conducts a public sale for tax liens.
 Eventually the county attorney will be ordered to foreclose on all properties with delinquent taxes.
 Then the property will be sold at auction.

 Watch this county web page for more details.